solkelton/citrix-launcher/README.md

 		./citrix-launcher-launch

 Notes.
 		1.
-			citrix-launcher is only capable of running while terminal is running 2.
-			citrix-launcher is designed to work only with the default launch.jsp file and copies numbered 1-9
+			citrix-launcher is designed to work only with the default launch.jsp file and copies numbered 1-9, e.g., launch (3).jsp